WebOrigami/docs/scrap/model.md

 This `src/public` folder contains most of the raw materials necessary to build the About Us site.
 In the subsequent steps of this tutorial, you'll add more files to `src/public` and the top-level `src` folder to define the transformation that will produce the site as a result.

-For now, the `src` folder contains a little JavaScript file, `greet.js`, that will be used to show how Graph Origami can work with JavaScript code.
+For now, the `src` folder contains a little JavaScript file, `greet.js`, that will be used to show how Web Origami can work with JavaScript code.

 Your work ahead is to define the transformation of this source form into the final result form that visitors can browse.